 How often: Check with your health care provider.

-Several other screening options are available.
-More information about them is available from the CDC.
+More information about screening options is available from the CDC.

 Your health care provider can provide more information about the best test for you based on your health history, symptoms, and risk level.
 Current guidelines suggest that patients over the age of 50 with an average risk for developing colon cancer should begin screening for the disease.